c2-bey-2019/GLG204/README.md

 **Step 3**: Modeling the application: create a conceptual model, identify the classes and the relationships between them, What are the responsibilities of each class.

 **Step 4**: Creating classes: Class diagrams, Converting classes to code, exploring object lifetime, using static or shared members.
 We will focus on what the classes do.
-Not just listing them as dumb data structures by focusing on the attributes.
+Not just listing them as dumb data structures by focusing on the attributes.(We will try to follow the SOLID and GRASP principles/guidelines).

 **Step 5**: Creating sequence diagrams, working with advanced UML diagrams, using UML Tools.
 We can check which tools allow us to generate code through UML Diagrams.
 Here's a list we can search in: https://en.wikipedia.org/wiki/List_of_Unified_Modeling_Language_tools